 Create a support zip using the REST API in Data Center applications

-Support zips help Atlassian Support understand how your application has been configured and troubleshoot your problem.
-The most common way to generate a support zip is from the administration console of your application, but for Data Center applications it can be more convenient to use the REST API to create the zip, as this allows you to generate zips from every Confluence node, not just the one you're currently accessing.
+The most common way to generate a support zip is from the administration menu of your application.
+However, for Data Center applications it can be more convenient to use the REST API to create the zip.
+If your application is clustered, this allows you to generate zips from every node, not just the one you're currently accessing.
+Learn more about creating a support zip

 The option to use REST to generate a support zip from multiple nodes is only available for Data Center applications running Atlassian Troubleshooting and Support Tools 1.11.0 or later.